Demetrio Jiménez Sánchez-Mariscal

 José Demetrio Jiménez Sánchez-Mariscal (8 October 1963 – 23 October 2019) was an Argentine Roman Catholic bishop.

-Jiménez-Mariscal was born in Spain and was ordained to the priesthood in 1988.
+Jiménez-Mariscal was born in the Spanish municipality of Los Cerralbos.
+He professed as a Member of Order of St. Augustine on 6 September 1981, aged 17.
+On 11 October 1986, he made solemn vows as a Member of the Order of St. Augustine.
+He was ordained to the priesthood on 23 June 1988.
 He served as bishop of the Roman Catholic Territorial Prelature of Cafayate, Argentina from 2014 until his death in 2019.